Musings

 “Can I have some wipstick, too, mama?”

-I am dressed, made up.
+I slip into my dress.
 We clink glasses.

 A sitter arrives.